What is Gender Studies about?

 - Communications Manager

 - Human Resources Manager

 - Marketing and Advertising

 - Politics or public policy-making

 How can I learn about Gender Studies?

-Many people who undertake a major or minor in Gender Studies treat it as valuable adjunct to another major in their undergraduate degree.
+Many people who undertake a major in Gender Studies treat it as valuable adjunct to another major in their undergraduate degree.
 It is also a popular choice as the Arts major in combined degrees such as the Bachelor of Arts and Bachelor of Law, or the Bachelor of Arts and Bachelor of Business.

-Because Gender Studies is an inter-disciplinary field, the major or minor is composed of core units (which can be identified with HAF in the unit code) and non-core units drawn from other disciplines that explore gender and sexuality.
+Because Gender Studies is an inter-disciplinary field, the major is composed of core units (which can be identified with HAF in the unit code) and non-core units drawn from other disciplines that explore gender and sexuality.
 This allows you to explore gender in differing contexts including in Asian Studies, History and Sociology.

 Interested in studying with us?
 Explore our course and research opportunities below.